Notes on Statistical Research Methods

 Experimental Studies

-• There are two types of studies: experimental and nonexperimental (observational)
+• There are two types of studies: experimental and nonexperimental (observational).

-Experimental: the researcher conducts experiment to find a relationship between dependent and independent variables.
+• The researcher conducts experiment to find a relationship between dependent and independent variables.

 • However, experiments can have two negative points: they may be unethical, or impractical (eg., results may take a long time to appear).